lbell/hydrogen-directory/readme.txt

 1. Use the shortcode `[hydrogen-directory]` directly in your page or post content.

 Shortcode Arguments:
-tax = "taxonomy" to display entries by taxonomy term = "term" to display entries from a single term in a taxonomy style = "#" to have entries displayed in multiple columns columns header
+tax: use to display entries from a single taxonomy
+term: use to display entries from a single term in a taxonomy
+style: display style (default "list")
+columns: number of columns to display (default 1)
+header: whether to include tax / term headers in the output (default 1 = yes)

 == Screenshots ==